TandoorRecipes/recipes/docs/install/manual.md

 WantedBy=multi-user.target
 ```

-*Note*: `-error-logfile /tmp/gunicorn_err.log --log-level debug --capture-output` are usefull for debugging and can be removed later
+*Note*: `-error-logfile /tmp/gunicorn_err.log --log-level debug --capture-output` are useful for debugging and can be removed later

 *Note2*: Fix the path in the `ExecStart` line to where you gunicorn and recipes are